dionyziz/endofcodes/SPECIFICATION.md

 The bots run on the programmers’ machines.
 This is intentional, allowing programmers to cooperate behind-the-scenes, scale their hardware, use their programming language of choice, or compete using methods other than simply improving their artificial intelligence code.

 Each bot has a root end-point which is an http or https URL and can be any valid domain or IP address, including a custom port, and a custom request URI portion.
 That URL is configured by the players in the web interface of the game and is referred to as the **bot base**.
 HTTPS URLs must use correct PKI certificates, or will be ignored.
 If a bot is configured with an https bot base, the grader will only use https and not fallback to http.
-The current bot base will be denoted as \{\{botbase\}\} in this document.
+The current bot base will be denoted as `{{botbase}}` in this document.
 The botbase must not end in “/”.
 A “/” will be added at the end of bot base for the request URI portion, so an additional slash is redundant.

 Note that it is the grader that is making HTTP requests to each individual bot, not the other way around.
 The grader is the HTTP client and the bots are HTTP servers.